Playing With Color in Heritage Scrapbooks

 Selecting a color scheme for a family history album is probably one of the most exciting and sometimes difficult parts of creating a scrapbook.
 With paper scrapbooking, one would spend hours trying to decide what colors and color combinations work best.
-It would be very costly to cut and glue your pictures to a combination only to decide it doesn’t look as good as you had hoped.
+It would be very costly to cut and glue your pictures to a variety only to decide it doesn’t look as good as you had hoped.

 Thankfully, digital scrapbooking makes it affordable and fun to try different combinations of colors and papers until you find the one that works for you.
-Let’s see how I used a layout with three different color options.
+Let’s see how I used a layout with three other color options.

 Cover page template with photo and title in place

 As you can see, I can have three or four colors in my color scheme.
 The template designer has given me a few hints of where the light and darkest papers should go.
 And, I want the picture of the family farm in the center not to get lost.

 If you have a digital scrapbook kit with papers and embellishments that meet your needs, stop reading this post and create your pages.